Attention Incoming Freshmen, Class of 2025

 Art 2 Portfolio

 Art 1 is the prerequisite for Art 2.
 The Art 1 curriculum covers specific art history, media skills, vocabulary, and other artistic concepts that a student must be capable of understanding and utilizing in their work.
 Without this prior training and confidence-building, success in Art 2 and subsequent art classes could be compromised.

 Students sometimes have sufficient Art 1 knowledge and abilities, even without having taken a formal Art 1 class (independent study, advanced 8th-grade art class, private lessons, and/or alternate coursework).
 For this reason, an evaluation has been prepared to determine if skipping Art 1 is truly in the best interest of the student.

 In order for non-sequential entry to Art 2 to be considered, the entry application (below) must be completed in full and submitted via email no later than June 1st.
-The application materials can be photographed and emailed to email@example.com in digital format with the subject line “Art 2 portfolio.
+The application materials can be photographed and emailed to firstname.lastname@example.org in a digital format with the subject line “Art 2 portfolio.
 Based on the results of this assessment, the most appropriate placement for the applicant will be determined.
 Until a final determination is made, students are asked to enroll in Art 1.
 Once the application has been reviewed, I will communicate to the Counseling Dept. and request a transfer from Art 1 to Art 2.